-Whether you’ve been working with the same reps for decades or are just starting to work with a brand new distributor, your superior knowledge of your business makes you the most qualified person to make product purchasing decisions for your bar.
+Whether you’ve been working with the same bar sales reps for decades or are just starting to work with a brand-new distributor, your superior knowledge of your business makes you the most qualified person to make product purchasing decisions for your bar.

 But this doesn’t mean that your liquor, beer, and wine sales reps can’t help you move your business forward.
 Here are three steps to ensure you get the most out of your distributor relationships, without compromising your own plans or ordering product that simply won’t sell to your clientele.